 - In 1909, Lowcock’s Lemonade moved to Greta St, Middlesbrough, UK spearheaded by Walter Lowcock (the eldest son).

-- Walter passed away at age 33 and his son Martin ran the company with his mother until his death in 1973.
+- Walter passed away at age 33 and his son Martin took over operations of the Lowcock’s Lemonade company with his mother.

 - John Martin Lowcock retired in 1992.

-- The brand was licensed to a manufacturer in Harrogate, but the name eventually disappeared.
+- The Lowcock’s Lemonade brand was licensed to a manufacturer in Harrogate (possibly Waters & Robson)

-- In 2006/7 the brand re-appeared under license from the family, but then disappeared again within 2 years.
+- the Lowcock’s Lemonade brand re-appeared under license from the family but disappeared within 2 years

-- The bottles were made of glass and Lowcock’s Lemonade encouraged recycling with a 10p refund on a returned bottle.
+- The Lowcock’s Lemonade bottles were made of glass and Lowcock’s Lemonade signs often encouraged recycling with a 10p refund on a returned bottle.

 - Lowcock’s Lemonade collectible Lledo trucks (or Lorry’s if you’re from the UK) can be found on eBay.